mnezerka/wanderer/exampleSite/content/features/map.md

 ---
-title: "Heat map"
+title: "Map"
 sitemap:
   priority : 0.1
-layout: "heat-map"
+layout: "map"
+params:
+  geonetPath: "wanderer.json"
 ---

 No content shown here is rendered, all content is based in the appropriate template